ConnorMRyan/PokeMaven/Readme.md

 - [ ] Allow the user to save a team to a database.
 - [ ] Allow the user to retrieve a team from a database.
 - [ ] Add a battle tower mode.
-- [ ] Add additional types of moves.
+- [ ] Add additional Utils.types of moves.

 ##Tech stack
    - [x] Java 8